 Nice Hash and ECOS aren’t your only options, you can also join a mining pool to get started earning free Bitcoin straight away.
 Popular crypto mining pools include:

 As well as this, Bitcoin mining isn't the only option available.
 You can mine plenty of other alt coins including DOGE, XMR, RVN, LTC, ETC and more.

 HODLing for the moon is a solid investment strategy in the crypto market and many investors have reaped the rewards.
 But there’s little use in your crypto assets gathering dust in a wallet.
 Instead put them to work and earn interest on them.

-There are a huge number of both centralized and decentralized exchanges offering these services.
+There are a huge number of both centralized and decentralized exchanges offering letting you earn free crypto simply for HODLing using their wallet or vault.
 You can see a complete list of crypto interest options on CoinMarketCap - offering up to 10% interest so far more than you’d see from a bank with fiat currency!
 Some of the most popular crypto interest products include:

 - Binance Savings: A huge variety of flexible and locked savings accounts and coins available to earn interest on.